nup002/Threaded-VideoCapture/README.md

 This library is useful if your code spend a lot of time waiting for new frames, or if you are processing a stream in realtime and cannot process frames fast enough to keep up with the stream.

+`ThreadedVideoCapture` requires `opencv-python` 4.0.0.21 or greater.
+It has been tested on Python 3.6, 3.7, 3.8.
+3.9,
+3.10, and 3.11.

-`ThreadedVideoCapture` is a new library.
-Bugs may exist, and useful features may be missing.
+It is a young library.
+Therefore bugs may exist, and useful features may be missing.
 Bug reports, feature requests, and pull requests are therefore highly appreciated!